bee-queue/bee-queue/README.md

 Heavily inspired by [Bull](https://github.com/OptimalBits/bull), which was an invaluable reference during development.
 More comparisons/explanations to come.

 Why Bees?
-Bee Queue is like bees because it:
+Bee Queue is like a bee because it:
 - carries pollen (messages) between flowers (servers)
 - is small and simple
 - is fast (bees can fly 20mph!)